Police chiefs to meet Home Secretary over knife crime ’emergency’

-Police officer numbers in England and Wales have dropped by more than 20,000 since 2010, while levels of violent crime have risen in recent years, and Defence Secretary Gavin Williamson said the military would be “ready to help” play a part in tackling knife crime.
+On Tuesday Defence Secretary Gavin Williamson said the military would be "ready to help" play a part in tackling knife crime.

-Asked if he thought the British military could help play a part in tackling knife crime, Mr Williamson told the Press Association the armed forces and Ministry of Defence “always stands ready to help any government department”.
+Mr Williamson told the Press Association the armed forces and Ministry of Defence "always stands ready to help any government department".

-Mr Williamson said they have had no requests for assistance but “would always be ready to respond”.
+He said they have had no requests for assistance but "would always be ready to respond".

 At a Cabinet meeting on the issue of knife crime on Tuesday, Mrs May said the killings of Jodie and Yousef last week were "absolutely appalling" and told ministers her thoughts and sympathies were with the teenagers' families.